 Remembering is part of the learning process.
 When we were children, we learned some concepts, such as the multiplication table, the table of elements and historical facts through memorization.
 The same applies to learning to play the accordion and other musical instruments.
 Here we have to remember the names of the notes, the position of each note on the staff, finding each note on the keyboard, and other concepts of music.

 Memory plays an important role when playing music.
 Musicians, both amateurs and professionals believe that memorizing a musical work has its advantages

 Of course, playing by heart has its advantages but also some disadvantages.
 Let’s talk about the shortcomings.
 Human memory is especially individual.
 Each of us learns at different speeds and levels.
 Some students may remember large pieces of the musical text.
-Another need to practice small fragments multiple times, followed by painful connection of memorized material into whole musical piece.
+Another need to practice small fragments multiple times, followed by a painful connection of memorized material into a whole musical piece.

-Some students lost, worried, nervous, begin to stray, and eventually cease to play, if they are without sheet in front of them.
-In addition, if the student is not able to see the musical text, he is often distracted, sometimes simply can not focus on the playing.
+Some students are lost, worried, nervous, begin to stray, and eventually cease to play, if they are without a sheet in front of them.
+In addition, if the student is not able to see the musical text, he is often distracted, and sometimes simply can not focus on the playing.
 Hence – the mistakes, self-doubt, the performance deterioration.